matrix-org/matrix-spec-proposals/proposals/3945-private-device-names.md

-# MSCxxxx: Private device names
+# MSC3945: Private device names

 Currently, a device's `display_name` is public; users can see other users' devices' display names as part of the result of a `POST /keys/query` request.